 The EPA identified excessive levels of nitrogen and phosphorus as the greatest threat to water quality in the United States.
 More than a billion pounds of nitrogen and phosphorus need to be reduced in the Mississippi River Basin, Great Lakes and Chesapeake Bay watersheds to restore water quality.

-Under the 1972 Clean Water Act (CWA), the large majority of the above spending has been spent successfully reducing waste from “point sources”, which are anything with a smokestack or a discharge pipe with measurable discharge (e.g., power, water treatment, food processing and manufacturing plants).
+Under the 1972 Clean Water Act (CWA), the large majority of the above spending went to successfully reducing waste from “point sources”, which are anything with a smokestack or a discharge pipe with measurable discharge (e.g., power, water treatment, food processing and manufacturing plants).

-But the real problem today is excess nutrient run-off from the agricultural industry, which now accounts for 70% to 90% of the excess nutrients in most major U.S. watersheds.
-More specifically, livestock waste is one of the largest sources of nitrogen and phosphorus in most major watersheds and also contains high amounts of pathogens, ammonia, greenhouse gases, and antibiotics.
+But the real problem today is excess nutrient run-off from agriculture, which now accounts for 70% to 90% of the excess nutrients in most major U.S. watersheds.
+More specifically, livestock waste is one of the largest sources of nitrogen and phosphorus in most major watersheds and also high amounts of, ammonia, greenhouse gas and other air emissions, and pathogens.

 Since the passage of the CWA, the livestock industry has undergone tremendous expansion and consolidation, leading to ever-larger CAFOs (Concentrated Animal Feeding Operations).
-Today, well over 60 percent of U.S. livestock production comes from these large scale facilities.
+Today, well over 60 percent of U.S. livestock production comes from these large-scale facilities.
 CAFOs still dispose of their waste the way small farmers have for centuries: by spreading it on the ground, essentially untreated, for its nutrient/fertilizer value.
-Although they are much like an industrial point-source manufacturing facility, CAFOs, because of their agricultural status, are considered non-point sources and operate under a ‘nutrient management plan’.
-Under the CWA, they enjoy significantly less regulation than a point source.
+Although they are much like an industrial point-source manufacturing facility, CAFOs enjoy significantly less regulation than a point source.